 CDO STRUCTURATION AS A MARKET

 The role played by the expert knowledge of financial economics in shaping the financial services sector is documented in a number of empirical studies (Beunza & Stark, 2004; Ferraro, Pfeffer & Sutton, 2005; Knorr-Cetina & Preda, 2006; Lounsbury & Hirsch, 2010; MacKenzie & Millo, 2003).
-CDOs were no exception in this regard – they formed part of the structured finance revolution that promised to minimize risk and create liquidity in key lending markets using complex financial models (Engelen et al 2012).
+CDOs were no exception in this regard – they formed part of the structured finance revolution that promised to minimize risk and create liquidity in key lending markets using complex financial models (Engelen et al., 2012).
 CDOs were asset-backed securities backed by the cash flows of, typically, sub-prime mortgage-backed securities (Duffie & Garleanu, 2001) which were paid to prioritized tiers or ‘tranches’ of CDO securities investors in sequence (see figure 1).
-These tranches were structured and priced using David X. Li’s Gaussian copula formula (MacKenzie 2012; Salmon 2009), so that the securities were, in a sense, an artefact of the expert knowledge embodied in the pricing technology.
+These tranches were structured and priced using David X. Li’s Gaussian copula formula (MacKenzie, 2012; Salmon, 2009), so that the securities were, in a sense, an artefact of the expert knowledge embodied in the pricing technology.

 (INSERT FIGURE 1 ABOUT HERE)

-However financial economics also framed the way that risks were understood in CDO structuration and the organizational contexts within which those risks might arise (Roberts & Jones 2009).
+However financial economics also framed the way that risks were understood in CDO structuration and the organizational contexts within which those risks might arise (Roberts & Jones, 2009).
 Financial economists writing in academic, industry and policy publications interpreted risk narrowly as the potential harms that arise from information asymmetries present in bilateral market exchanges, which create incentives for opportunistic behavior (Bank for International Settlements, 2003; European Central Bank, 2004; Hull & White, 2004; IMF, 2006; Kiff & Mills, 2007; Watts, 2003 & 2004).
 The risks of adverse selection (the situation where an economic agent holds private knowledge about product quality that others do not), and moral hazard (where an economic agent enters into a risky exchange knowing that another party incurs the costs associated with that risk) became the central risks identified by financial economists.
 With adverse selection, it was argued banks would cherry-pick which assets to hold and which to package into the CDO when they possessed more private knowledge about collateral quality than investors (Duffie & Garleanu, 2001; Jobst, 2002).
 With moral hazard, it was claimed issuers had little incentive to locate and manage good quality assets or enforce contracts if investors bore all of the default risk (Duffie & Garleanu, 2001).
 A more general moral hazard fear about the risk of opportunism and fraud was also recognized (Gale, 2003).

-Contrary to lay perceptions, organizing to minimize risk is a central feature of the financial services industry (MacKenzie & Spears, 2014; Millo & MacKenzie, 2009; Robert & Jones 2009).
+Contrary to lay perceptions, organizing to minimize risk is a central feature of the financial services industry (MacKenzie & Spears, 2014; Millo & MacKenzie, 2009; Roberts & Jones, 2009).
 There are very strong commercial incentives as to why this is so (Lepinay, 2011).
 In CDO structuration, understandings of risk and safety therefore developed in parallel, so that industry organization came to embody prospective concerns about adverse selection and moral hazard risks.
 Independent collateral managers working on behalf of the investor (but selected by the IPs) were therefore tasked with selecting and often managing the assets that backed the CDO cashflows (Fabozzi & Goodman, 2001), thus notionally removing many adverse selection and moral hazard risks.
 It was argued that collateral manager independence encouraged IPs to supply assets with higher risk-weighted returns, and that collateral managers’ power to choose would drive out bad assets and the companies who built them (Hurst, 2000).
 Independent trustees, also working on behalf of the investor, were used to monitor collateral manager performance and ensure covenants were not breached in the process of selection and trading – adding an additional layer of security (DeMasi, 2007; Nealon, 1998).